mikerybka/webmachine/README.md

 `webmachine` is a filesystem-based HTTP router that aims to support all of your favourite programming languages allowing you to easily create apps using multiple programming languages.

-#### A note on performance

-The performance of this system is inherently limited by the fact that each request must spawn a new process.
-You should not expect to see this server compete with native framworks as far as latency, throughput and memory efficiency are concerned.
-However, the system is also stateless and can be easily scaled horizontally.

 ## Programming Language Support

 - [x] Go